-Provides information about family and medical leave (FMLA) for parents and family members caring for a child with cancer.
+This article rovides information about family and medical leave (FMLA) for parents and family members caring for a child with cancer.
+FMLA provides job protections and for unpaid leave to care for a sick family member.

 This article provides information about the Supplement Security Income (SSI) program for children.
 SSI provides income to low-income families with limited resources who have a child with a disability.

 A look at tips for living healthy, managing fatigue and follow up care needs after having childhood cancer.

 It is thought that both chemotherapy and radiation may affect dental health over time.

 Certain chemotherapy medicines and radiation therapy can increase the risk for developing heart disease.

 Fertility and sexual function are common concerns after treatment for childhood cancer.